Telenav/nav-sdk-demo/README.md

 # Introduction
 This is a sample app to demonstrate how to integrate Telenav navigation SDK with basic features.

+The SDK package is hosted on Alibaba Cloud, allowing seamless integration via Maven or Gradle.

 ## Key Project Resources
 | Resource     |     Description                                                    |